ome/omero-guide-fiji/docs/headless_notebook.rst

 #.
 Make sure you are selecting your own data.
 Select the Dataset **A-Fiji-dataset**.

 #.
 Open the *Attachments* harmonica in the right-hand panel and click on the plus icon.
-Browse and attach the `Fiji macro <https://github.com/ome/training-scripts/blob/master/practical/other/fiji-macro-segment.ijm>`_ to this Dataset as File Annotation.
+Browse and attach the :download:`fiji-macro-segment.ijm <../scripts/fiji-macro-segment.ijm>` to this Dataset as File Annotation.

 #.
 Go to https://idr-analysis.openmicroscopy.org/training